Key points about China’s legislative session

 SHORTER THAN USUAL

 The session, known as the “two meetings,” usually runs for about two weeks but will be cut in half this year due to concerns over a possible second wave of virus infections.
-Still, the session will include reports, speeches and media events, starting with Li’s Report on the Work of the Government, a sort of state of the nation address, that kicks off the session on Friday.
+Still, the session will include reports, speeches and media events, starting with Li’s Report on the Work of the Government, a sort of state of the nation address, that kicked off the session on Friday.

-Li would normally reveal an economic growth target for the year, although speculation has grown that he will give only a vague figure or possibly none at all.
-The annual defense budget, now the world’s second largest after the United States, is also a center of focus.
+As in past years, economic development is a key focus, and Li took the extraordinary step of saying China would not set a target growth for the year in order to focus on fighting the disease while increasing spending to revive the economy and curb surging job losses .
+Growth in the annual defense budget, now the world’s second largest after the United States, was also set at 6.6%, the lowest rate of increase in years.

 Reports will also be issued on the work of the Supreme People’s Court and the state prosecutor, the budget and the latest plan for economic and social development.
 The premier traditionally caps off the session with his sole annual news conference broadcast live nationwide.